 "The current system the chicken industry uses is to take the raw chicken - the same sort of chicken you'd buy at Coles or Woolies - and put it in a bag with liquid and shake the bag.
 They take that liquid and put it on an agar plate and wait a couple of days," he said.

-"Then, they can count the number of bacteria so that they know then how many bacteria is on that particular bird," he said.
+"Then, they can count the number of bacteria so that they know then how many bacteria are on that particular bird," he said.
 "The problem is that result takes several days."

 At AIFS, we're looking forward to seeing how this technology can be used in commercial kitchens across the nation.
 Over 5 million cases of food-borne illness are recorded every year in Australia and between 80 and 120 people die.

-This technology brings with it the possibility of being able to identify food contamination before an outbreak occurs making it a potential life-saving device for the small price of 15 cents.
+This technology brings with it the possibility of being able to identify food contamination before an outbreak occurs making it a potentially life-saving device for the small price of 15 cents.